This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Hand Picking Methods

-- Cup the fruit fully in your palm before picking
+- Cup the fruit completely in your palm before attempting removal

-- Place (don’t drop) fruits in your collection container
+- Place carefully in your container to avoid bruising during collection

 Tool Usage for Harvesting